Trouble Areas in the Home – Dangerous Places for Pets

 Many veterinary hospitals create informational hand-outs for some medications as an additional means of ensuring owner compliance.
 The Veterinary Assistant should always know where these hand-outs are kept, and educate themselves on their hospital’s protocol.
 A follow-up phone call, about 5 to 7 days after the pet has started a course of prescription medication, is often very helpful to owners, especially if they are having difficulty in administering the pet’s medication.

-The Moon and the Earth have a very strong magnetic pull on each other.
+The moon and Earth have a very strong magnetic pull on each other.
 As water is not stationary and able to move about freely, the Earth does not have full control over it.
 This enables the magnetic pull of the moon to influence large bodies of water on Earth.
-This magnetic pull is so strong that it creates ocean currents which in turn cause tides to form.
+This magnetic pull is so strong that it creates ocean currents, which in turn cause tides to form.

 Statistics Show Doctor Visits Increase During a Full Moon